quobyte/quobyte-ansible/README.md

 # Ansible based Quobyte installer

 This collection of playbooks installs a Quobyte cluster from scratch.
-It uses no external resources like installer scripts and thus should be easy to read understand and use for someone who is familiar with Ansible.
+It uses no external resources like installer scripts and thus should be easy to read, understand and use for someone who is familiar with Ansible.

 # Installing Qoubyte

 # Step one: make a plan

-You can use inventory.yaml as an example and adjust it to your needs.
+You can use ``` inventory.yaml ``` as an example and adjust it to your needs.
 Within this file you will line out how your Quobyte cluster will look like.
 You can decide which nodes will run data services, metadata services and so on.
 The second part to consider is the variables file (vars/ansible-vars).